CSD English Learner Program

 Students with Special Needs

 One purpose of the ELPAC is to measure the English language proficiency of students to ensure appropriate instructional placement.
-For some students with special needs, a test variation may be necessary, similar to what we offer students when taking any portion of SBAC.
+For some students with special needs, a test variation may be necessary, similar to what we offer students when taking any portion of the Smarter Balanced Assessment.
 A variation is a change in the manner in which a test is presented or administered or in how a test taker is allowed to respond.
 This may include accommodations and/or modifications.
 Test variations enable students to participate in assessments in a way that allows abilities rather than disabilities to be assessed.
 They help level the playing field so that the assessment can more accurately measure the students’ knowledge and skills.
 In California, students with disabilities who participate in the state assessment system are permitted to use accommodations/modifications during testing as determined by their Individualized Education Plan (IEP) or 504 Plans.
-When an Alternative Assessment is deemed necessary, the School Team works together to decide the most accurate and appropriate assessments to use based upon the students’ needs.
+When an Alternative Assessment is deemed necessary, the school team works together to decide the most accurate and appropriate assessments to use based upon the students’ needs.

 English Language Development Standards K-12